 Ryan received his Bachelor of Engineering degree from McGill University in 1990, where he received the British Association Medal for Great Distinction.
 He received his Master of Science in Engineering degree from Princeton University in 1993, where he was a Guggenheim Fellow.
 His thesis was a detailed techno-economic analysis of methanol and hydrogen production via biomass gasification.

-Robert Keough is responsible for communications at AEE.
+Robert Keough is responsible for content and communications at AEE.
 He edits reports and other materials published by AEE and the AEE Institute, manages AEE’s blog, Advanced Energy Perspectives, and the AEE Weekly newsletter, and oversees social media and media relations for the organization.

 A communications professional with nearly 30 years' experience in journalism, government, and public issues, Bob served as Assistant Secretary for Communications and Public Affairs in the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) under Governor Deval Patrick and Secretary Ian Bowles.
 At EEA, he was responsible for reports and publications, policy announcements, media outreach, crisis response, and social media for six state agencies and the Massachusetts Clean Energy Center, a quasi-public entity that provides support for advanced energy companies.
 Coverage of Massachusetts's nation-leading energy reforms appeared in the New York Times, Washington Post, Time magazine, Boston Globe, Boston Herald, Associated Press, National Public Radio, New England Cable News, and numerous local network affiliate television stations.